Add to collection

 Psa is another disease that has threatened New Zealand’s horticulture sector.
 Discover how scientists and industry worked to manage this disease in the article Kiwifruit – learning to live with Psa.

 The Science Learning Hub team has curated a collection of resources with biosecurity as the context for learning.
 It includes suggestions on how to use images in this article to practise the science capabilities.
-Login to make this collection part of your private collection – just click on the copy icon.
+We've also created a collection about forest health.
+Login to make either collection part of your private collection – just click on the copy icon.
 You can then add additional content, notes and make other changes.
 Registering an account for the Science Learning Hubs is easy and free – sign up with your email address or Google account.
 Look for the Sign in button at the top of each page.

 Useful links